d-bl/GroundForge-help/docs/index.md

 For your convenience a few possibilities are predefined.
 Click the `use` button of your choice to put the value in the text field, then optionally click flip for a mirrored version and/or add twists.
-Finally click the desired blob(s).
+Finaly click the desired stitches to change apply the instructions and change the symbol.
 The diagram may disappear out of view, in that case increase the space for the diagram.
 Regenerate the thread diagram by clicking on the ![wand](/GroundForge/images/wand.png) image.